Richmond Olympic Oval "Wood Wave" Roof

 protection requirements.
 The design of

 this panel was a year in research and development in our shop.
-We engineered, tested, fabricated, and
+In our shop we engineered, tested and fabricated all 550 panels and then erected them on site with our own crews.

 The bones of the structure are created by 15 composite Glulam and steel arches which span the 330ft (100m) across the building, resting on 30 enormous concrete buttresses.
 Each arch has a distinctly V-shaped hollow cross-section that conceals heating, ventilation, air conditioning, plumbing, acoustical, electrical and lighting systems.
 Spanning the 42ft (12.8m) between arches are our prefabricated WoodWave structural panels.
 These consist of ordinary 2x4 lumber arranged geometrically to optimize both structural and acoustic efficiency.
 The panel design is not only economical but provides a striking aesthetic for this high-profile facility.